tideh2021/hoperisingStaffing/README.md

 # hoperisingStaffing

-PHP is used for the contact form
+Because PHP is used for the contact form, all the file were converted to .php